Shinichi1125/ModbusParser/README.md

 # What this app is currently capable of
 * Allowing the user to provide input values to add a set of data
+* Input validation (but at this moment it only validates on the frontend side, so it's not so thorough)
 * Parsing the data (taking away the register number and colon, so that only the value will remain)
 * Converting the data to human-readable data
 * Fetching the stored data from the database and displaying it on the frontend